jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 Frontend scoped keys can be declared in global or IngressClass related ConfigMaps as default values, or in any Ingress resource for a more granular configuration.
 They can conflict since they can be configured via Ingress resource, see [scope](#scope).

-When frontend scoped keys are used as an annotation, they should always be configured along with [`http-ports-local`](#bind-port) to define the frontends that should receive the configuration.
-Frontends from the globally configured HTTP(S) ports cannot be reconfigured via ingress annotation.
+When frontend scoped keys are used as an annotation, they should always be configured along with [`http-frontend`](#http-frontends) to define the frontends that should receive the configuration.
+The globally configured default frontends, ports 80 and 443 by default, cannot be reconfigured via ingress annotations from the Frontend scope.

 ### Host